Fountain House (nonprofit organization)

 Fountain House is a national mental health nonprofit organization focused on supporting people with serious and persistent mental illness.
 Founded in 1948, Fountain House originated the Clubhouse Model of Psychosocial Rehabilitation.
 The organization's stated mission is "to create the community, innovation, and social change needed for people most impacted by mental illness to lead connected and healthy lives."

 The organization aims to address the isolation and social stigmatization faced by people with serious mental illness and provides assistance with housing, employment, education, community-building, and general wellness.
 Clubhouses work to foster interpersonal connection between members, facilitating social support for individuals experiencing serious mental illness.

+The organization impacts over 100,000 people annually, has over 60,000 members, and has received the Conrad N. Hilton Humanitarian Prize.